-A website is one of the most basic ways through which a business establishes an online presence.
-A website provides a "virtual face" for a business.
-This chart shows the percent of businesses in the community with a website.
+A website is one of the most basic ways through which a business establishes an online presence, providing it with a "virtual face."
+This chart shows the percentage of businesses in the community that have a website.

-Technology, coupled with an internet connection, provides a myriad of ways to digitally interact with the world or even those in one's own community.
+Technology, coupled with an internet connection, provides myriad ways to digitally interact with the world or even those in one's own community.
 This chart shows the average frequency with which businesses use various digital communications tools.

-Digital Communications Continued
+Digital Communications (Continued)

 The chart below shows the frequency with which residents in the community report that they digitally interact with local and non-local businesses (i.e., those within 50 miles of the community and those farther than 50 miles, respectively).
-Examining the digital interaction of residents and the digital communications tools used by local businesses can help identify ways to increase the online presence of businesses in the community.
+Examining the digital interaction of residents, and the digital communications tools used by local businesses, can help identify ways to increase the online presence of businesses in the community.